YoanaBast/healthy_meals/README.md

   - install requirements
   - makemigrations and migrate
   - collectstatic
-- It will also offer you to populate dummy data (it will ask you first)

 #### 3.2 Manual Setup
-- If you don't want to use the fast setup, you can follow the steps below
+If you don't want to use the fast setup, you can follow the steps below
   - create a .env file in the root directory (healthy_meals or the name you set locally)
   - put [this](docs/creds_example.md) inside and update it with your credentials
   - run this to install requirements:
 ```bash
     pip install -r requirements.txt
 ```